-GENERAL

-- 1. Total blindness - 2.
+GENERAL 1.
+Total blindness

+- 2. 3.
 Serious emaciation

-- 3. Permanent lameness or difficulty in walking - 4.
-Blind or nonfunctioning half of udder - Blind teat - 6.
-Double teat(s) - 7.
-Extra teat(s) that interferes with milking - 8.
-Active mastitis/any other cause of abnormal milk - 9.
-Evidence of hermaphroditism or other inability to reproduce - 10.
-Permanent physical defects, such as naval hernia - Crooked face on bucks - 12.
-Extra teat(s) or teat(s) that have been cut off on bucks - 13.
-Double orifice in teats of bucks - Buck with one testicle or with abnormal testicles
+- Permanent lameness or difficulty in walking

+- Blind or nonfunctioning half of udder

+- 5. Blind teat

+- 6. 7.
+Double teat(s)

+- Extra teat(s) that interferes with milking

+- 8.

+- Active mastitis/any other cause of abnormal milk Evidence of hermaphroditism or other inability to re-9. produce

+- 10. Permanent physical defects, such as naval hernia

+- 11. Crooked face on bucks

+- 12. Extra teat(s) or teat(s) that have been cut off on bucks

+- 13. Double orifice in teats of bucks

+- 14. Buck with one testicle or with abnormal testicles